aws/awsui-documentation/components/multiselect.md

 > Specifies the text to display at the bottom of the dropdown menu after pagination has reached the end.

 Type: String

 Required: No

+### hideTokens

+> Hides the tokens displayed underneath the component.
+> Only use this if the selected options are displayed elsewhere on the page.

+Type: Boolean

+Default: `false`

+Valid values: `true | false`

+Required: No